achiyat/PhotoWeb/README.md

 4. **Load More Photos:**
     - Click the `Load More Images` button at the bottom to fetch and display more photos.

-## 📡 API

-The application uses the [Pixabay API](https://pixabay.com/api/docs/) to fetch photos.
-You need to sign up for an API key from Pixabay and add it to your `.env` file in the backend directory.

 ## 🗂️ Project Structure
 ```